ModelMaestro-743/BCCD-Detection-Streamlit-App/Readme.md

+# 🩸 Blood Cell Counter & Detection Dashboard</h1>
-# 🧬 BCCD Detector - YOLOv10 Blood Cell Detection Dashboard
+ BCCD Detector - YOLOv10 Blood Cell Detection Dashboard

 This Streamlit app allows you to detect and count **WBCs**, **RBCs**, and **Platelets** from blood smear images using a fine-tuned **YOLOv10** model.